twoyoung/Ancient-Chinese-Poetry-API/README.md

 - technical stack: __Node.js__, __ExpressJS__, __Mongoose__
 - deployed on: __DigitalOcean__

+## Access limitation:

+There is a limitation of maximum 100 request within an hour from each IP address.

 ## A list of the models (collections):
 Different models are created based on the gerne because poetries and songs as different gernes have different structures.